What is WACC Formula?

 - Additionally, let’s assume the effective tax rate is 35%.

-So now with the help of the WACC formula will calculate the Weighted Average Cost of Capital.
+So now we can calculate the Weighted Average Cost of Capital.

 WACC Formula = E/ V * Re + D/V *Rd *(1-Tc)